xen-42/outer-wilds-localization-utility/README.md

 ## Getting started

-1. Create a base mod using [the regular mod template.](https://github.com/Raicuparta/ow-mod-template).
+1. Create a base OWML mod following the [getting started guide.](https://owml.outerwildsmods.com/guides/getting_started.html).
-2. Rename all files to match the mod name (for example let's say we are making the DothrakiTranslation mod):
-   1. Instead of `ModTemplate/ModTemplate.cs`, rename files to `DothrakiTranslation/DothrakiTranslation.cs`.
-(This also applies to `ModTemplate.csproj.user`.)
-   2. Replace every instance of `ModTemplate` with `DothrakiTranslation` in the script texts (should be just the `ModTemplate.cs`).
-   3. Fix up `filename` in `manifest.json` accordingly.
-3. Add a dictionary entry to the end of the `manifest.json` dict that specifies the dependency for Outer Wilds Mod Manager:
+2. Add a dictionary entry to the end of the `manifest.json` dict that specifies the dependency for Outer Wilds Mod Manager:
     ```json
     "dependencies": [
         "xen.LocalizationUtility"